Nagpur Soybean, Soyoil, Soymeal Open-July 14

 SOYMEAL

-* Prices today showed firm tendency on good demand from South-based traders amid weak
+* Prices today quoted static here on subdued demand from local traders amid ample

 SOYABEAN

-reported down on lack of demand from local crushing plants amid poor quality arrival.
+Committee (APMC) on increased demand from local crushing plants amid thin arrival

-Release of stock from stockists, no takers to soyabean oil and fresh fall in Madhya
+from producing regions.
+Weak monsoon, firm trend in soyabean oil, upward trend on

+NCDEX and reported demand from South-based plants also pushed up prices, according

 Nagpur soybean prices in rupees/tonne: